ASantosMorales/Best_algorithm_for_my_thesis/README.md

 -kNN_regression
 -SVM_regression

-I'm using as feature vector 100 discrete points get from each waveform (only a part of the inspiral phase and the ringdown phase) as it is visible in the following image:
+I'm using as feature vector 100 discrete points get from each waveform [x.npy] (only a part of the inspiral phase and the ringdown phase) as it is visible in the following image:

 ![alt text](https://github.com/ASantosMorales/Best_algorithm_for_my_thesis/blob/master/feature_vectors.png)

-This was achieved in other script
+Every discrete waveform has its corresponding mass ratio [mass_ratio-npy].

 After a systematic evaluation, I found that the best technique for my thesis is a Neural_network with one hidden layer with 25 neurons with sigmoidal activation function.